fluidml/fluidml/README.md

 evaluate_task = TaskSpec(task=EvaluateTask, expects=['train_result'], publishes=['evaluate_result'])
 ```

+#### 4. Registering task dependencies

-4. **Registering task dependencies:** Here we create the task graph by connecting the tasks together by specifying predecessors for a task.
+Here we create the task graph by connecting the tasks together by specifying predecessors for a task.
 For each task spec, you can specify a list of predecessors using `requires()` method.

 ```Python
 pre_process_task.requires([dataset_fetch_task])